-The Best Apps for Children with Cerebral Palsy
+The Best Apps for Children with Cerebral Palsy in 2020

 Augmentative and alternative communication (AAC) apps are useful for children who are nonverbal or who have speech impairments.
 They assist communication and language comprehension with a variety of tools, including text-to-speech voices.

 MyTalkTools Mobile is a next generation AAC app that helps people with communication difficulties say what they want with sequences of words, sounds and images.

 Proloque2Go is the most well known of all the assistive communications apps for iOS.
 It is also one of the priciest.
 Proloque2Go is a full-featured augmentative and alternative communication solution for autistic children who have difficulty speaking.
 Easy to set up and use, it provides natural sounding text-to-speech voices, high resolution up-to-date symbols, powerful automatic conjugations, a default vocabulary of over 7,000 items and is fully expandable.
 The app is very easy for individuals with special needs to navigate through the menus.
 It has a beautiful graphic display and great voice quality.

 TouchChat HD for iPad/ iPod/ iPhone is a full-featured communication solution for individuals who have difficulty using their natural voice.
 TouchChat is designed for individuals with Autism, Down Syndrome, ALS, apraxia, stroke, or other conditions that affect a person’s ability to use natural speech.
 TouchChat provides both English and Spanish options in one universal app.

 The Compass app provides a research-based communication solution for individuals of all ages and abilities who cannot use their natural voice to participate in their everyday lives.
 In addition to the exciting and dynamic communication options available at your fingertips, the Compass app uses cloud technology to manage and update your communication pages anytime and anywhere.